gimseng/99-ML-Learning-Projects/006/exercise/readme.md

 Pros:

-i.
-Prevents overfitting and decreases varience. ii.
-Easy to set up. iii.
-Better results than any consitituent predictor.
+* Prevents overfitting and decreases varience
+* Easy to set up
+* Better results than any consitituent predictor

 Cons:

-i.
-Doesn't reduce varience.
+* Doesn't reduce varience
-ii.
-Computationally complex.
+* Computationally complex
-iii.
-Voting and averaging results is not a good practice.
+* Voting and averaging results is not a good practice

 Hint: First create a classifier, say decision tree.
 Create a Balanced Bagging Classifier from imblearn.ensemble and pass the DT/RF to the bagging basis function.